babylonlabs-io/finality-provider/README.md

 committing public randomness for the blocks it intends to provide finality signatures for, and submitting finality signatures.

-The daemon can manage and perform the following operations for multiple finality
+The daemon can manage multiple finality providers but only run a single finality provider instance at a time performing the following operations:
-providers:

-1. **Creation and Registration**: Creates and registers finality providers to Babylon.
+1. **Creation and Registration**: Creates and registers a finality provider to.

-2. **EOTS Randomness Commitment**: The daemon monitors the Babylon chain and commits EOTS public randomness for every Babylon block each finality provider intends to vote for.
+2. **EOTS Randomness Commitment**: The daemon monitors the Babylon chain and commits EOTS public randomness for every Babylon block the finality provider intends to vote for.
 The commit intervals can be specified in the configuration.

-3. **Finality Votes Submission**: The daemon monitors the Babylon chain and produces finality votes for each block each maintained finality provider has committed to vote for.
+3. **Finality Votes Submission**: The daemon monitors the Babylon chain and produces finality votes for each block the finality provider has committed to vote for.

 4. **Status Management**: The daemon continuously monitors voting power and overall provider status.
-It manages state transitions between `ACTIVE`, `INACTIVE`, `JAILED`, and `SLASHED` states, while enforcing slashing conditions and handling the jailing process when violations occur.
+It manages state transitions between `ACTIVE`, `INACTIVE`, `JAILED`, and `SLASHED` states, while handling the jailing process when violations occur.

 5. **Security and Key Management**: The daemon manages Babylon keys for signing transactions and rewards distribution.
 It maintains secure coordination with